signalfx/integrations/statsd/SMART_AGENT_MONITOR.md

 ### Smart Agent Monitor

-This monitor will receive and aggergate Statsd metrics and convert them to datapoints.
+This monitor will receive and aggregate Statsd metrics and convert them to datapoints.
 It listens on a configured address and port in order to receive the statsd metrics.
 Note that this monitor does not support statsd extensions such as tags.